PhD in Astronomy

 - 32 credits must be for 4-credit astronomy (AS) courses numbered GRS 701–749

 - 12 credits must be for advanced AS courses numbered GRS 750–799 or, with the permission of the director of graduate studies, graduate-level physics or engineering courses

 - 4 credits must be for the research preparation courses GRS AS 802 and 803 or approved substitutes

 - 4 credits for the astronomy seminar courses: GRS AS 850, 851, 865, or 866

 No more than 12 credits may be for classes numbered GRS AS 900–919.

 Students entering with a master’s degree must complete 32 graduate-level credits in astronomy.
 Of these:

-Both post-bachelor and post-master’s students are expected to participate in a journal club and seminar series (AS 850, 851, 865, 866) each semester that they are in residence, although they will only receive four academic credits toward their degree.
+Both post-bachelor and post-master’s students are expected to participate in a journal club and seminar series (GRS AS 850, 851, 865, 866) each semester that they are in residence, although they will only receive four academic credits toward their degree.

 Written Comprehensive Examination

-Students must pass the written Astronomy Comprehensive Examination and the Oral Qualifying Examination (see below) in order to be admitted to PhD candidacy.
+Students must pass both the written Astronomy Comprehensive Examination and the Oral Qualifying Examination (see below).
 The Comprehensive Exam consists of two 3-hour written tests administered on two separate days.
 The exam is designed to test the student’s ability to solve quantitative problems in astrophysics and space physics using both his/her knowledge of the material covered in the core courses (GRS AS 700–749), as well as application of basic physical principles.
 The Comprehensive Exam must be passed no later than the spring of a student’s second year in the program.